ARE Series: Project Development & Documentation | PPD

 How do certain forces act upon a building?

-Know the coefficient of expansion and how to use it.
-It's a formula that helps you figure out how much a material will expand given a specific temperature.
 This is important because you need to account for this expansion in your details. α = (Change in Length / Original Length) / Change in Temperature

 SECTION 3: Project Manual & Specifications 12-18%

 This is an area of the exam where I do recommend some memorization.
-I don't recommend memorization for much of the exam, but with this unfortunately you might get silly questions that literally want the exact number.
-BUT you don't have to memorize the entire master spec, just focus on the key ones.
+I don't recommend memorization for much of the exam, but with this, unfortunately, you might get silly questions that literally want the exact number.
+But you don't have to memorize the entire master spec, just focus on the key ones.
 Create some sort of technique to help you remember them.

 How is the project manual is laid out and who is in charge of what.
-What does the project manual actually have in it?

 SECTION 4: Codes & Regulations 8-14%

-Understand basic codes - think of minimum and max requirements for safety and health (bedroom requirements, egress, circulation, fall protection, etc.)
+Understand basic codes - think of minimum and max requirements for safety and health

 SECTION 5: Construction Cost Estimates 2-8%

-As mentioned in previous exams: watch out for units, i.e. question given in ft, answers in yards, etc
+Example: question given in ft, answers in yards, etc

 IBC 3, 5, 6, 7, 9 10, 11, 29: Learn them.
 Live them.
 Love them.